Healthy Diet Tips for Getting Gorgeous, Shiny Hair

 Table of Contents

 A balanced diet is essential for a person’s health.
 But did you know that your hair too needs a healthy diet?
 Believe it or not, your hair is what you eat.
 Avni Kaul says your diet plays a big role in keeping your hair shiny and strong.
 According to studies, carbohydrates and other nutrients are essential for the biosynthesis of hair.
-Here are some diet tips for healthy and strong hair from eminent nutritionist and Dietitian, Avni Kaul.
+Here are some diet tips for healthy and strong hair from eminent nutritionist and Dietician, Avni Kaul.

 • Protein-rich food: Hair is made up of a tough protein called Keratin.
 So, a protein-rich diet is a must for healthy and strong hair otherwise your hair may become dry, brittle, and weak.